faraday-techno/relay-pro/docs/README.md

 # About the extension
 > Amazon Relay Pro Extension

 Amazon Relay Pro is productivity hack for people who wants to automate mundane daily tasks of refreshing the browser and waiting for the loads to appear.
 Using easly configurable features you can tell the extension to do the job for you.
-Get an edge over the competition and automate your work.
+Get an edge over the competition and automate your daily work.
 It offers following features:

 * **Auto Book loads** 💪 (Game changer)
 * Blazing fast Auto Refresh 🚀
 * Auto Stop when new load appears on the board ⛔️